-I originally studied classical guitar and piano at Leeds College of Music, followed by studies in early music at the Hochschule für Künste, Bremen.
+I originally studied classical guitar and piano at Leeds College of Music before studying early music at the Hochschule für Künste, Bremen.
 I later returned to academic studies, gaining a BA in Art History and Music with the Open University, an MA in Psychology of Music at Sheffield University, and a DPhil in Music at Oxford University.

 My early career was spent working as a performer and instrumental tutor, but I have also worked in music publishing, the recording industry, broadcasting, and arts management.